droud/Pictures/README.md

 a digital photo frame on steroids.

-So far as I'm aware, nothing else is available for Windows that does this type of layout and supports
+So far as I'm aware, nothing else is available for Windows that does this type of layout and supports multiple monitors.
+The built-in "Photos" screensaver on Windows 7 is decidedly lacking!

 ## Features